 Unpack the contents of your tent.
 Lay out the inner tent facing the desired direction.
-Ensure that you have the doors in the correct position.
+Ensure that you have the doors facing the direction you desire.

-- 1. After unpacking the tent or shelter, use the check list on page 3 to identify all parts and make sure all parts are present. - 2.
-It is important to condition your tent or shelter before use.
+1. After unpacking the tent or shelter, use the check list on page 3 to identify all parts and make sure all parts are present.

+2. It is important to condition your tent or shelter before use.
 See page 9 for instructions